San Francisco Pedestrian Accident Lawyers

 Fifth and Market Street has seen serious improvements to address pedestrian safety.
 However, many pedestrians meet an ill fate as they navigate this intersection.

 If you have suffered an injury while traveling on foot at the intersection of Fifth Street and Market Street, contact a competent attorney who understands the area immediately after the accident.
-Having San Francisco pedestrian accident lawyers on your side can increase your odds of a successful outcome and help put you and your family in a better potential full financial recovery after a traffic accident.
+Having San Francisco pedestrian accident lawyers on your side means you have knowledgeable advocates to guide and support you and your family through the aftermath of a traffic accident.

-Possibly the most important step in a civil accident lawsuit is proving liability.
-While you can show that you suffered an injury, if you cannot prove that the accident was caused by the driver, you cannot collect damages.
-Getting an attorney is the best way to ensure that you can make the best case for collecting damages after a pedestrian accident.
+The most important step in a civil accident lawsuit is proving liability.
+While you can show that you suffered an injury, if you cannot prove that the driver caused the accident, you cannot collect damages.
+Getting an attorney can help you work toward making a compelling case for collecting damages after a pedestrian accident.

-Your San Francisco pedestrian accident lawyers will know exactly which laws apply to your case and how they may impact the outcome of your claim.
+Your San Francisco pedestrian accident lawyers will know which laws apply to your case and how they may impact the outcome of your claim.
 For example, California has right-of-way laws that apply to traffic accident cases.
-California pedestrian right-of-laws are designed to protect pedestrians against injury because pedestrians are the most vulnerable group of travelers.
+California pedestrian right-of-way is designed to protect pedestrians against injury because pedestrians are the most vulnerable group of travelers.

-You must prove that the driver was negligent to win your accident case.
+To pursue a pedestrian accident case, you present evidence showing that the driver acted negligently.
 There are some actions, or inactions, that show a driver was negligent.
 Examples of negligent actions include the following:

-• Speeding or driving too fast for weather conditions
+• Speeding or driving too fast for the weather conditions.

 If you or a loved one has suffered an injury in a traffic accident, you need a San Francisco pedestrian accident attorney on your side.
-Attorneys understand the law and can apply it effectively to the facts of your case to put you in the best position to get full and fair compensation.
+Attorneys understand the law and can apply it to the facts of your case, offering guidance and support to help you navigate the legal process after an accident.

 The injuries you suffer are unique to your accident, but there are some common types of injuries that many pedestrians may face when they are in a traffic accident.
 Pedestrians tend to suffer significant injury or death at higher rates than drivers and passengers in vehicles.